Author's Notes & Acknowledgments

 The Sons of DeWitt Colony website proved to be an amazing treasure trove of primary sources and is considered by the museum at Presidio-La Bahía to be a credible source of information.

-I’d also like to thank Scott McMahon, Director Presidio-La Bahía for corresponding with me on a couple of questions.
+I’d also like to thank Scott McMahon, Director Presidio-La Bahía for corresponding with me on a couple of questions, and though I speak some Spanish, I need to thank my friend, Felicitas Cadena, for answering my random translation questions as they came up.

 Though Will and Daniel are fictional characters, everyone else at Goliad was a real person.
 Ehrenberg survived the firing squad and wrote some of our best accounts of that day.
-Hunter feigned death, but was discovered, bayoneted, and left for dead during the looting.
+Bill Hunter, a man mentioned briefly when Jim first arrives at the fort, feigned death, but was discovered, bayoneted, and left for dead during the looting.
 After night fell, he crawled to the San Antonio River to hide.
 If you want to know the rest of his story, you’ll have to read Jay’s book.
-Unfortunately, most of the Greys, including West and Noah, were killed, though Spanish-speaking Spohn was spared execution at the last minute because someone noticed he had gotten in line to march.
+Unfortunately, most of the Greys, including Noah, were killed, though Spanish-speaking Spohn was spared execution at the last minute because someone noticed he had gotten in line to march.

 Francisca went on to save more Texians and provided materially for their aid and comfort.
 When she returned to Mexico City, Telesforo abandoned her, penniless.
 No one really knows her true name, but she should be remembered for her great compassion and relentless courage.